Advertising

 Repetitive events: the same old formula

-Collaboration and rewards: a breakthrough
+Collaboration and rewards: a step forward

-Reliquary System still needs to evolve
+The Reliquary System still needs to evolve

-One of Blizzard's biggest bets this season was replacing the Battle Pass with the Reliquary system.
+One of Blizzard's biggest bets this season was replacing the Battle Pass with the Relic system.
 The idea of giving players more control over the type of rewards they want is excellent.
-However, the sheer number of prizes available is disappointing, especially considering the price hasn't changed.
+However, the number of prizes available is disappointing, especially considering that the price hasn't changed.

 Reliquary in Diablo 4